HeidiBT1/heidithiemann.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm Heidi, a third year PhD student in the School of Physical Sciences at The Open University in the UK.
+I'm Heidi Thiemann (pronounced Tee-man), a fourth year PhD student in the School of Physical Sciences at The Open University in the UK.

 Astronomy